 “Have them leave thinking the site was pretty, easy to navigate, I learned what I needed to learn - I’ll be there again.” – Tracey Wallace

 About the Author Jason Eisenberg is the Community Program Manager for Office Depot, specializing in small business and entrepreneurship.
-Based out of one of the most exciting cities for startups – Austin, TX – Jason is plugged into the business community, often connecting with thought leaders, entrepreneurs and strategists to help identify and find solutions to common pain points all business owners share.
+Based in one of the most exciting cities for startups — Austin, TX — Jason is plugged into the business community, often connecting with thought leaders, entrepreneurs, and strategists to help identify and find solutions to common pain points all business owners share.

 All content provided herein is for educational purposes only.
 It is provided “as is,” and neither the author nor Office Depot warrants the accuracy of the information provided, nor do they assume any responsibility for errors, omissions, or contrary interpretation of the subject matter herein.